CorinaWan/DIT5411-Wong-Po-Yi/README.md

 # DIT5411-Wong-Po-Yi

+### Introduction
-IntroductionChinese Character RecognitionThis project aims to develop an artificial intelligence software with Chinese Character Recognition.
+This project aims to develop an artificial intelligence software with Chinese Character Recognition.
 TensorFlow is the main framework for AI software.
 The number of Chinese characters in the software is 13,065.
 Its goal is to enhance the performance and user experience of Handwritten Digit Recognition.

-Dataset needed
+### Dataset needed
 - Source: Traditional Chinese Handwriting Dataset
 - Number of Chinese Characters: 13,165
 - Sample number of every Chinese Character: 50 (40 training + 10 testing)
-- 50 images per Chinese Characters are put on /Traditional_Chinese_Data/cleaned_data folder.
+- 50 images per Chinese character are put in/Traditional_Chinese_Data/cleaned_data folder.
 They are compressed to Traditional_Chinese_Data.zip.001 to Traditional_Chinese_Data.zip.116 (116 zip files totally) and need to use 7-Zip to unzip them.

-Training data - Augmentation Of Images
+### Training data - Augmentation Of Images
 The following image transformations will be adopted to generate 200 augmented images per Chinese Character.
 - Translation: Tx = h / 4.0
                Ty = w / 4.0